 Tulloch in Full Flight (Fairfax Archives)

 Bookmakers sent Todman to the post at 1/6 with Tulloch at 6/1, and Prince Darius at 10/1, the only other horse in the race.
-However, racing is a funny game, and the big crowd was stunned into silence when Todman tasted defeat for the first time: Tulloch triumphant by two lengths from Todman with Prince Darius only a half-neck away.
+However, racing is a funny game, and the big crowd was stunned into silence when Todman tasted defeat for the first time.
+Tulloch was triumphant by two lengths from Todman with Prince Darius only a half-neck away.
+The difference that made the difference was, of course, the extra furlong.
 Five days later in the shorter Champagne Stakes, Todman regained the mantle when he ran faster than any two-year-old ever had before over six furlongs at Randwick to beat Tulloch by six lengths.
 Whereas that completed Todman’s season, Tulloch was taken to Brisbane the following month to win the Q.T.C.
 Sires’ Produce Stakes easily in race record time and thereby eclipse Mollison as Australia’s highest stakes-winning juvenile.
 While Tulloch then enjoyed a spell in the winter sunshine of Queensland, Tommy went on a cruise to the Far East, pondering the riches awaiting him and his swamp-back colt in the spring.
-When the weights for the Free Handicap were released at the close of the season, it was found that Tulloch and Todman were rated equal topweights with 9 st. 5lb while Prince Darius was rated 8lb inferior on 8 st. 11lb.
+When the weights for the Free Handicap were released at the close of the season, it was found that Tulloch and Todman were rated equal topweights with 9st.
+5lb while Prince Darius was rated 8lb inferior on 8st.
+11lb.

 Tom Smith and Maurice McCarten warily dodged each other with their respective charges in the preliminary races in the lead-up to the 1957 A.J.C.
 Derby.
 Smith for his part was determined not to expose his putative champion to Todman’s blinding speed at any distance less than ten furlongs.
 It was Todman that resumed first, winning the Hobartville Stakes effortlessly, while Tulloch didn’t appear until a week later at the same course to defeat the older horses in the weight-for-age Warwick Stakes when ridden by Smith’s stable apprentice, Frank Leman.
 Whereas McCarten opted for the Canterbury Guineas as Todman’s next assignment, Smith – rather uncharacteristically – waited for the Rosehill equivalent.